-Are you kidding me?
+Jason: Are you kidding me?
 I was the one doin' all the work while he was at the juice bar kissing on Kimberly!
-Carter:

-All right, well at least his haircut's regulation, right?
-Eric:
+Carter: All right, well at least his haircut's regulation, right?

-Ah, my Q-Rex would eat his Dragonzord for lunch!
-Leo:
+Eric: Ah, my Q-Rex would eat his Dragonzord for lunch!

-.
+Wes: I changed history.
 So why does he have a fan club and I don't?
-Andros:

-Wait, wait, wait, wait, wait.
-Did I ever tell you guys about the time I got baked in a giant pizza
+TJ: Wait, wait, wait, wait, wait.
+Did I ever tell you guys about the time I got baked in a giant pizza?

 - In the original script, Andros instead said